OSAS/community-website/source/blog/2015-01-30-rdo-at-the-centos-dojo.html.md

 in attendance and have any suggestions, please send your comments to the [rdo-list](https://www.redhat.com/mailman/listinfo/rdo-list) mailing list, so that we can help more people have a successful experience.

+RDO:
+*Follow the RDO community on Twitter at [@RDOCommunity](https://twitter.com/rdocommunity), and on  [Facebook](https://www.facebook.com/rdocommunity) and [G+](https://plus.google.com/communities/110409030763231732154).
+Subscribe to the [rdo-list mailing list](http://www.redhat.com/mailman/listinfo/rdo-list) for technical questions, or to the [newsletter mailing list](http://www.redhat.com/mailman/listinfo/rdo-newsletter) for monthly community updates.*

+CentOS:
+*Follow CentOS on Twitter at [@CentOS](https://twitter.com/centos) and learn more about the dojos by following [@CentOSEvents](https://twitter.com/centosevents).
+You can also keep up with the CentOS community on [G+](https://plus.google.com/u/0/b/113258037797946990391/+CentOS/posts) and [Facebook](https://www.facebook.com/groups/centosproject/), and in [IRC](http://wiki.centos.org/irc).*